mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 MiB.
 Read [the configuration guide](../Getting-Started/Configuration-Guide.md#sizes) for more details on size type parameters in MaxScale.

+### `transaction_replay_attempts`

+The upper limit on how many times a transaction replay is attempted before giving up.
+The default value is 5.

+A transaction replay failure can happen if the server where the transaction is being replayed fails while the replay is in progress.
+In practice this parameter controls how many server and network failures a single transaction replay tolerates.
+If a transaction is replayed successfully, the counter for failed attempts is reset.

 ### `optimistic_trx`

 Enable optimistic transaction execution.
 This parameter controls whether normal